Advertorial Copywriting Tip #1 – Plot the Prospect’s Journey from Unaware Prospects to Eager to Buy

-The “awareness scale” is the mental journey prospects have to take from knowing nothing about your product (or sometimes even their problem) and being ready to buy by the end.
+The “awareness scale” is the mental journey your reader has to take from knowing nothing about your product to buying.

 The “awareness scale” goes a little something like this…